 Origin of Kanwar Yatra

 The origins of the Kanwar Yatra are rooted in Hindu mythology.
 It is said that during the churning of the ocean (Samudra Manthan), poison emerged, threatening to destroy the world.
-Lord Shiva consumed this poison to save the universe, storing it in his throat, which turned blue, earning him the name Neelkanth.
+Lord Shiva consumed this poison to save the universe, storing it in his throat, which turned blue; hence, he earned the name Neelkanth.
 To alleviate the effects of the poison, his devotees began offering him the holy water of the Ganges.
-This ritual evolved into the Kanwar Yatra, where devotees undertake a pilgrimage to fetch Ganga Jal (Ganges water) to offer at Shiva temples.
+This ritual evolved into the Kanwar Yatra, where devotees undertake a pilgrimage to fetch Ganga Jal (water from the Ganges) to offer at Shiva temples.

 Mythological References: A story relates to Goddess Parvati fetching holy water from the Ganges to offer to Lord Shiva.
-Another legend speaks of Sage Chyavana, who used a Kanwar to carry the sacred river water for his rejuvenation.
+Another legend recounts the story of Sage Chyavana, who used a Kanwar to carry sacred river water for his rejuvenation.

 Meaning and Etymology of “Kanwar”